Tammy Kim: Nonprofit work

 In 2015, Kim founded the Korean American Center, an Irvine based nonprofit organization with a mission to help intergenerational Korean Americans connect with the greater community.
 In 2017, the Korean American Center began the process of merging with Korean Community Services, becoming one of the largest nonprofit organizations in Orange County serving the Asian American Pacific Islander community.
-In 2018, the Korean American Center received designation as the Irvine King Sejong Institute by the S. Korean government.
-Additionally in the 2018, the organization was awarded a STARTALK grant by the National Security Agency for teaching Korean.
+In 2018, the Korean American Center received designation as the Irvine King Sejong Institute by the South Korean government and was awarded a STARTALK grant by the National Security Agency for teaching Korean.

 Political career

 Kim has been a supporter of various social issues regarding immigrants, working families, and under-represented linguistically isolated communities.
 She served as Chair of the Language Access Committee for the Orange County Registrar of Voters, Board Member of the Korean American Democratic Committee, and co-founder of Asian Americans in Action.

-Kim competed for one of six open County Central Committee seats for the Democratic Party during the March 2020 Primary Election.
-Kim placed third out of eighteen candidates.
-In March 2021, Kim was elected as Southern California Chair for the Asian Pacific Islander Caucus for the California Democratic Party.
+In 2020, Kim was elected to the Orange County Democratic Party Central Committee and Southern California Chair for the Asian Pacific Islander Caucus for the California Democratic Party in March 2021.
+In March 2024, Kim was re-elected to serve a four-year term on the Orange County Democratic Party Central Committee for the 73rd Assembly District.

-Irvine City Council campaign
+Irvine City Council

-In August 2019, Kim announced her candidacy for the 2020 Irvine City Council race.
-Kim was one of fourteen candidates competing for a nonpartisan election.
-She won in the general election on November 3, 2020 as a first time candidate.
-Kim set a record as the highest vote getter for a City Council race in the history of the city.
-Kim was sworn in on December 8, 2020 and her term ends in 2024.
-In January 2021, she was appointed by the City Council to serve a year-long term as Vice Mayor.
+On November 3, 2020 Kim was elected to the Irvine City Council as a first time candidate.
+Kim was sworn in on December 8, 2020 and later that month she was appointed by the City Council to serve a 1 year term as Vice Mayor and reappointed in 2022 to serve a second term.
+In 2024, she ran for mayor, but lost, finishing in second place with 34% of the vote.